veyselsapan/AI_Playing_Game_Training_App/docs/technical_docs.md

 ## Introduction

 This document provides a detailed technical overview of the AI Training Interface application.
-The application is designed to train, monitor, and evaluate AI agents playing Atari 2600 game using different machine learning models, specifically a custom CNN-based Deep Q-Network (DQN) and a Finite State Machine (FSM).
+The application is designed to train, monitor, and evaluate AI agents playing Atari 2600 games using different machine learning models, specifically a custom CNN-based Deep Q-Network (DQN) and a Finite State Machine (FSM).

 ## Application Structure